 Our four branded product candidates are VERED, for the treatment of rosacea, TWIN and SIRS-T, for the treatment of acne, and E-06 for the treatment of symptomatic interdigital tinea pedis.
 VERED, TWIN and SIRS-T are based upon our proprietary microencapsulation delivery system.
+Based on our nonclinical studies, we believe our microencapsulation delivery system enables us to develop topical dermatological drug products that have the potential to significantly improve the current treatment landscape over existing marketed drug products for the treatment of acne and rosacea.
 We plan to develop our current branded product candidates under the FDA's 505(b)(2) regulatory pathway.

-In addition to these branded drug product candidates, our product pipeline also includes the generic product candidate ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea, which is being developed in collaboration with Perrigo UK.
+In addition to these branded drug product candidates, our product pipeline also includes generic product candidates, including ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea, which is being developed in collaboration with Perrigo UK.
 A bioequivalence study for ivermectin cream, 1%, was initiated in June 2016.